SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/questions.md

 ###[Q] Ask good!
 Please see [ask] and [The perfect question](http://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/).

-###[Q] Give me teh codez plz
-$SITENAME$ is not a free code writing service, please show your code/effort and what the actual problem is.

 ###[Q] Many formatting issues
 Take a moment to read through the [editing help](//$SITEURL$/editing-help) in the help center.
 Formatting on $SITENAME$ is different than other sites.
 The better your post looks, the easier it is for others to read and understand it.